MyCryptoHQ/knowledge-base-content/troubleshooting/sending/transactions-not-showing-or-pending.md

 ## Other Tips

 * Try switching the network in the top right to use a different node.
 There are four nodes that allow you to interact with ETH: MyCrypto, Etherscan, Infura, and Giveth.
 If one is not working, simply try another one.
-* If you get a transaction hash for your transaction but it isn't showing up on Etherscan, you can check and replace the TX with one that has a higher gas price here: [https://mycrypto.com/tx-status](https://mycrypto.com/tx-status)
+* If you get a transaction hash for your transaction but it isn't showing up on Etherscan, you can check and replace the TX with one that has a higher gas price.
+To do this, you need to send a transaction with the same parameters (address, value), but need to increase the gas price, and make sure you are using the same [nonce](/general-knowledge/ethereum-blockchain/what-is-nonce) as the previous transaction that's stuck.
 * If you sent **FROM an exchange**, your best bet is to just be patient.
 There have been instances when we received over 1000 messages within a 24-hour period.
 Many exchanges have a much larger user base. :(
 * There are additional issues created by this increased traffic that result in unclear error messages on MyCrypto.
 We're sorry for this and are continuously working to improve these messages.
-If you receive an error, try pressing the generate button again, or changing the network via the dropdown in the top right.
+If you receive an error, try pressing the generate button again, or changing the network via the network switcher in MyCrypto.
 However, be careful that you don't actually send the same transaction twice.
 If it says "transaction hash already imported" or "same nonce," you MAY have already sent that transaction, in which case, it's waiting to be mined.
 If both transactions get mined, you will send twice as much as you mean to.

 If you have any other questions, please let us know, but your answer is likely in the links above.